ChillarAnand/real-auto-save/README.md

 By default, real-auto-save mode uses idle timer.
 If your emacs is idle, after `real-auto-save-interval` seconds it will save buffers.

-If you want to save all your buffers, every `real-auto-save-interval` seconds, irrespective of idle time, use
+If you want to save all your buffers, every `real-auto-save-interval` seconds.

-    (setq real-auto-save-use-idle-timer nil)

 ## Acknowledgments